Azure/enterprise-azure-policy-as-code/Docs/integrating-with-alz.md

     Deploy-PolicyPlan
     ```

+If you have deployed the Azure Landing Zone accelerator using Bicep or Terraform - they support incremental updates as new features are released.
+If you are going to use EPAC to manage policies in the environment then follow the steps below depending on which toll you have used to do the landing zone deployment.

+### Bicep
+- Do not deploy the policy modules when upgrading the Azure Landing Zones.
+Use the process [below](integrating-with-alz.md#keeping-up-to-date-with-changes-manually) to keep in sync with changes to ALZ policies.

+### Terraform
+- You must override the built-in management group archetypes to tell the Terraform module not to deploy policies.
+Sample files to replace the built-in archetypes are available in a repository [here](https://github.com/anwather/epac-removetf)
 ## Scenario 2 - ALZ Policy Deployment with EPAC

 To deploy the ALZ policies using EPAC follow the steps below.